A proof-of-principle experiment on the spontaneous symmetry breaking machine and numerical estimation of its performance on the $K_{2000}$ benchmark problem: Abstract

 \section{Abstract}

 In a previous paper, we proposed a unique physically implemented type simulator for combinatorial optimization problems, called a spontaneous symmetry breaking machine (SSBM).
 In this paper, we first report the results of the experimental verification of SSBM using a small-scale benchmark system, and then describe numerical simulations using the benchmark problems ($K_{2000}$) conducted to confirm its usefulness for large-scale problems.
 From 1000 samples with different initial fluctuations, it became clear that SSBM can explore a single extremely stable state.
-This is based on the principle of a phenomenon used in SSBM, and could be a notable advantage over other simulators.
+This unique behavior holds the potential to become a significant advantage over other simulators.